dougmiller/theMetaCityArticles/020-not-rtfm-leads-to-pain-again.md

     self.text = self.md.convert(file_contents.read())
 ```

-I need to open a file, read the content and now because there is no longer any custom parsing, convert straight away. md provides a method ```convertFile()``` that could take care of this step but it can only outout to standard out or to another file.
+I need to open a file, read the content and now because there is no longer any custom parsing, convert straight away. md provides a method ```convertFile()``` that could take care of this step, but it can only outout to standard out or to another file.
 I'll see about time to submit a patch for that.